 That clunky, off-brand Happy Birthday Song at your favourite chain restaurant was created to avoid copyright infringement.
 (The variations at TGI Friday’s and Chili’s Bar & Grill are particularly spirited.)
 Hear “For He’s a Jolly Good Fellow” at a chain restaurant?
 That’s because it’s in the public domain.

-The Happy Birthday Song was used in the first-ever singing telegram when George P. Oslin, the Western Union executive who pioneered the festive greeting, sent one (sung by operator Lucille Lipps) to cherished entertainer Rudy Vallée on his birthday in July 1933 (read about the best festive songs, ranked).
+The Happy Birthday song was used in the first-ever singing telegram when George P. Oslin, the Western Union executive who pioneered the festive greeting, sent one (sung by operator Lucille Lipps) to cherished entertainer Rudy Vallée on his birthday in July 1933.
 Western Union discontinued its singing telegrams in 2006, but relaunched them in 2011 as an e-mail service through which you could have musicians like Snoop Dogg and Timbaland serenade your loved ones.

 According to a study by researchers from Harvard University and the University of Minnesota, indulging in a ritual before eating heightens our enjoyment of the food and helps us savour it.

 Anxious about turning 65, 70 or even 90?
 Check out these tips to help you embrace your next milestone birthday.

 It’s probably the most-sung English song in the world

 The Happy Birthday song is arguably the most frequently-sung English song in the world, giving “For He’s a Jolly Good Fellow” and “Auld Lang Syne” a run for their money.